 I love dresses, especially in summer when the weather is too hot to bear!
 This simple summer dress pattern for women is both cute and elegant for day, it feels comfortable without compromising style and looks great on lots of body shapes.

 I love a lot of things about this womens summer dress pattern but the feature I appreciate the most is the slightly higher and loose waist as I kind of hate anything tight on my waist!
 I also think that it elongates my figure so that I appear slimmer and taller, just like a real super model (just kidding, haha!)

 - How to make your own dress pattern

 - V-neck dress pattern

 And it’s so incredibly easy to make!
-This gathered waist dress is basically an A line dress with a slightly gathered waist.
-I wanted to make my summer dress pattern as simple as possible by eliminating the use of bias tape for neckline and armholes.
+This gathered waist dress pattern is basically an A line dress with a slightly gathered waist.
+I wanted to make my simple summer dress pattern as easy as possible by eliminating the use of bias tape for neckline and armholes.
 Because let’s face it, bias tape can be a pain when used to finish those tricky areas.

 I wanted a quick and easy sew and that’s what I got with my womens summer dress!
-I think the dress looks simply fabulous, mostly because of that cute fabric!
-And I had so much fun making it and modeling, with my little 6 years old niece taking the photos; it was a hoot!
+This dress looks simply fabulous, mostly because of that cute fabric!
+And I had so much fun making and modeling it, with my little 6 years old niece taking the photos; it was a hoot!
 Isn’t she so talented?

 - Fabric for dress 2 yards (I used a soft cotton) – similar here